 2. Marcello Theater

 Marcello Theater is another structure that shows how much Ancient Rome loved a spectacle.
 This open-air theater completed by Augustus once hosted the Secular Games of 17 BC, as well as performances such as plays and recitals.
 It’s also where the emperor himself often addressed the people.
 Its seating capacity is estimated to be 11,000 or possibly more.
 Augustus had decided on a seating law that dictated where a person could sit based on their social class, with the lower tiers reserved for the elites as it provided the best view.
-Though it was eventually eclipsed by the popularity of the gladiator games in the Colisseum, this is still a significant landmark in Rome and definitely worth a visit.
+Though it was eventually eclipsed by the popularity of the gladiator games in the Colisseum, this is still a significant landmark in Rome and definitely a great place to visit.
 From Piazza Venezia, Marcello Theater is only a six-minute walk away.

 Address: Via del Teatro di Marcello, 00186 Roma RM, Italy